 Contact Info: firstname.lastname@example.org

 Stephen earned his BA in Classics and English from Samford University (2007) and his MA in Classical Studies from Vanderbilt University (2012).
-In between, he spent a post-baccalaureate year at the University of North Carolina at Chapel Hill (2009-10), a summer at the American School of Classical Studies in Athens (2011) and taught Latin in Birmingham, Alabama (2007-9).
+In between, he spent a post-baccalaureate year at the University of North Carolina at Chapel Hill (2009-10), a summer at the American School of Classical Studies in Athens (2011), and taught Latin in Birmingham, Alabama (2007-9).
 He earned his PhD from Stanford in 2018 and is currently a Postdoctoral Associate in the Department of Classics as part of the Active Learning Initiative (ALI) in the College of Arts & Sciences at Cornell University.

 Stephen is a Hellenist who specializes in the interaction of style and meaning in Greek hexameter poetry.
 He is especially interested in the style of Greek rhapsodes and the improvisatory techinques they used in composing epic.
-His dissertation, "The Poetics of Style in the Shield of Heracles: Speech, Ekphrasis, and Sound," reevaluates the Shield and argues that its poet uses a Hesiodic style in order to promote the essential program of the Hesiodic corpus, namely, the assertion of Zeus' cosmic rule and its enforcement on earth.
-In this way, this dissertation not only provides a novel interpretation of the Shield but also provides a method for using style as a hermeneutic tool that can be applied elsewhere in Greek poetry.
+His dissertation, "The Poetics of Style in the Shield of Heracles: Speech, Ekphrasis, and Sound," reevaluates the Shield and argues that its poet uses a Hesiodic style in order to promote the essential program of the Hesiodic corpus, namely, the assertion of Zeus' cosmos.
+In this way, this dissertation not only provides a novel interpretation of the Shield but also provides a method for using style as a hermeneutic tool for the interpretation of Greek poetry.